RealityBending/Onboarding/README.md

 We rely on a lot on internal **communication** (about stuff more *or less* related to work :grin:), on our ability to keep on learning and **improving**, on a cool **working environment** (forget the formalities, ain't nobody got time for that!), and try striving for the highest standards in terms of scientific quality and honesty.
 We are strongly committed to **open science**, for instance by sharing our code, documentation, data and expertise.
 After all, science is a collective enterprise.

 On a more abstract level, we believe in what we call the **three-fold neuropsychology skillset**.
-In short, a neuropsychologist (and, by extension, people working on related topics - which is sort of all that we do) should aim (when applicable) at developing 3 types of expertise: **clinical abilities** (knowledge about neuro/psychopathology, assessment of both patients and *healthy* participants, therapy & rehabilitation, ...), **technical skills**  (statistics, programming, neuroimaging, signal processing, ...) and **theoretical knowledge** (a diversified knowledge and understanding of the psychological and neuroscientific theories, frameworks and their history).
+In short, a neuropsychologist (and, by extension, people working on related topics) should aim (when applicable) at developing 3 types of expertise: **theoretical knowledge** (a diversified knowledge and understanding of the psychological and neuroscientific theories, frameworks and their history), **technical skills**  (statistics, programming, neuroimaging, signal processing, ...), and **clinical abilities** (knowledge about neuro/psychopathology, assessment of both patients and *healthy* participants, therapy & rehabilitation, ...).
 Of course, some of it (typically, working with patients) might not be feasible given the project/grade you're in.
-Don't worry, we will do as best as we can given what's possible to help you make a plan to get as close as you can to your future objectives.
+Don't worry, we will do the best we can to help you get as close as possible to your objectives.

 ## Work Schedule and Work-life Balance

 We value and believe in individuality.
 Everybody has their own preferred organization and other life prerogatives.
 Some are night owlers and others are early birds, some have day hobbies and others night passions; some have other people to take care of (children, parents, ...) and some have themselves (which can be a lot).
 We should not expect each other to work regularly from 9-5 every day, or to be available at all times. **I will sometimes send emails in the evening or on the weekends**, because that's how I work.
 That does **not** mean you should check or reply immediately: do work when you decide to and aim for a varied lifestyle.
-If by any chance something is super urgent, I'll make it explicit by pre-empting the message with [URGENT] (but it never happened so far).
+If something is super urgent, I'll make it explicit by pre-empting the message with [URGENT] (but it never happened so far).

 ## Questions & Answers